yanarchy/javascript-koans-esl/README.markdown

 # javascript-koans-esl
-This is mrdavidlaing's JavaScript Koans but with simple English.
-The Buddhist, vague language has been mostly replaced with simple English and set-up instructions are added for complete beginners.
+This is [mrdavidlaing's JavaScript Koans](https://github.com/mrdavidlaing/javascript-koans), but with simple English.
+The vague Buddhist language in the original has been replaced with simple English.
+Set-up instructions are also added for complete beginners.

 Javascript koans is to teach you JavaScript programming through testing.
 When you first run the koans, you will be given a 'runtime error' and a 'stack trace' indicating where the error occured.